What is body dysmorphic disorder (BDD) or body dysmorphia?

 Cosmetic or surgical procedures aren’t recommended as treatments for BDD.
 These procedures reinforce concerns about appearance and can make BDD worse.

-Supporting pre-teens and teenagers with body dysmorphic disorder (BDD) at home
+How to help your child with body dysmorphic disorder at home

-One of the most important things you can do to support your child with body dysmorphic disorder (BDD) is to show that you love and care for them.
-This can be as simple as stopping to listen when your child wants to talk, spending one-on-one time with your child, and giving your child a hug.
+One of the most important things you can do to support your child with BDD is to show that you love and care for them.
+This can be as simple as:

 These risk factors include: